localdevices/LiveORC/README.md

 # Getting started

+## Your first user
-Once you have setup LiveOpenRiverCam, you should see a message as provided below.
+Once you have set up LiveOpenRiverCam, you should see a message as provided below.

 ```shell
 liveopenrivercam  | Trying to establish communication...